MHaringa/spatialrisk/README.md

     ## 2       p2 6.561398 53.21326          2271
     ## 3       p3 6.571561 53.21326          2163

-Show that result is indeed equal to the result from Example 1:
+Show that result is indeed equal to the result from the previous
+example:

 ``` r
 isTRUE(sum(circle$amount) == conc$concentration[3])